 Support your local farmer: Buying locally will save fuel and keep money in your community.
 Check out this article for more information on the benefits of growing food locally:

-• All the major grocers (Shop ‘n Save; Schnucks; Dierbergs; ALDI); in the area now carry organic, and the selection and variety continue to increase.
+All the major grocery stores (Shop 'n Save, Schnucks, Dierbergs, Aldi's) in the area as well as Green Earth Grocery (441 Buchanan) now carry organic and the selection and variety continue to increase.

 In the last 20 years the Monarch Butterfly population has dropped by 90%.
 That is the equivalent of losing every living person in the U.S. except those living in Ohio and Florida!

 Learn what you can do to help save the Monarchs:

 LEED (Leadership in Energy and Environmental Design) represents excellence in green building design, construction, renovation, and operations and maintenance.
 This continuously-evolving standard provides a concise framework to measure sustainability in all commercial building types – office, retail, schools or healthcare – as well as tenant improvements and significant retrofits.

 Solar Energy: Illinois has more sun power per square mile than Germany, the world’s leading producer of solar energy.
 Solar panels work in cold temperatures.
 Panels are actually a little more efficient when it’s cooler outside.
 They can work in snowy climates as well.
 You get the most solar power on a clear, sunny, day, but your panels won’t stop working when it’s cloudy.
 Solar panels protect and preserve the portion of the roof they cover.
 For customers in Illinois, 100% financed solar is a better investment than the stock market.
 If you are interested in learning more about a special bulk purchase discount program for the installation of solar panels in Glen Carbon and the Metro East area, go to::